Metrics to Track the Effectiveness of Your Sales Training

 Tom Levey, the Senior Director for Sales Enablement at AppDynamics, for example, tracks the ‘time to close the first $50K deal’ as the main metric to report the effectiveness of his sales onboarding programs.
 Like Tom, many sales leaders prefer to track reps’ time to first sale as their criteria to measure ramp up time.

 We look at the time it takes a rep to close their first contract (not perm or contract-to-hire) deal worth $20K+ in gross margin and their third placement.
-Sometimes you can just get lucky.
+Why third placement?
+Sometimes you can just get lucky, we're looking for a trend, not a one time blip on the radar.

 Increase in Overall Quota Attainment